-Expect minimal ground resistance from the Norwegians, but heavy naval support from the British.
-To assist you in your campaign the Kriegsmarine has generously supplied several cruisers, destroyers, and U-boats to serve as auxiliary forces.
+Expect minimal ground resistance from the Norwegians, Herr Generalleutnant, but heavy naval support from the British.
+To assist you in your campaign, the Kriegsmarine has generously supplied an auxiliary force of several cruisers, destroyers, and U-boats.
 As always, time is of the essence.
-You should strive to achieve your objectives before you become bogged down in an extended battle against an entrenched enemy that will receive increasing aid from Britain and France.
+OKW bids us achieve our objectives before we become bogged down in an extended battle against an entrenched enemy that will undoubtedly receive increasing aid from Britain and France.

+Forward, Herr Generalleutnant!